dbbrandt/zype-cms/README.md

 #### Add in the generated CofeeCup Design Assets
 1. Design the site in Responsive Site Designer by CoffeeCup
-2. Save and Export the site to the *design* folder int he project
+2. Save and Export the site to the *design* folder int the project
 3. Copy the CoffeeCup font files to assets/fonts
     * Add link to google fonts to the laytout/application.html.slim header    `link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Luckiest+Guy%7CMontserrat%7CMouse+Memoirs%7COxygen+Mono"`